tarikcosovic/GitHero/Commands.md

 git checkout -- filename.format : Resets the modified file to the last commited copy

-git log : Shows the commit logs git show : Shows the last commit and the diff with all the changes git ls-files : Lists all the files git is tracking
+git log : Shows the commit logs git log --oneline : Simplified commit log git log --oneline --graph --decorate --all : Google these extra commands git show : Shows the last commit and the diff with all the changes git ls-files : Lists all the files git is tracking

+Making aliases:
+git config --global alis.YourAliasNAme "commands you want to mapp"
+Example:
+git config --global alias.hist "log --oneline --graph --decorate --all" This example will make an alias which we can use as ' git hist ' and would run the specified alias code

 Common and usefull Git Bash commands